Totality for Mixed Inductive and Coinductive Types: Concluding Remarks

 \subsubsection{Operational Semantics}

 We have voluntarily refrained from giving the operational semantics of the language.
-The idea is that totality is a semantical property that is checked syntactically.
-The operational semantics has to guarantee that evaluating a total function on a total value is well defined, in particular that it should terminate.
-For example, head reduction that stops on records guarantees that a total value has a normal form: it cannot contain~$\bot$ and cannot start with infinitely many inductive constructors (their priority is odd).
+The idea is that totality is a semantic property and the operational semantics has to be compatible with the standard semantics of recursive definitions.
+The operational semantics must guarantee that evaluating a total function on a total value is well defined, in particular that it should terminate.
+For example, head reduction that stops on records guarantees that a total value has a head normal form: it cannot contain~$\bot$ and cannot start with infinitely many inductive constructors (their priority is odd).
 Evaluation must reach a record (coinductive) at some point.

-Of course, a real programming language could introduce two kinds of records: coinductive ones and finite ones.
+A real programming language could introduce two kinds of records: coinductive ones and finite ones.
 The later could be evaluated during head reduction.
-Even better, destructors themselves could be coinductive (like \t{Tail} for streams) or finite (like \t{Head} for streams.)
+Even better, destructors themselves could be coinductive (like \tt{Tail} for streams) or finite (like \tt{Head} for streams.)

-In a similar vein, the language could have coinductive constructors to deal with coinductive types like finite or infinite lists.
-At the moment, the only way to introduce this type is with { } Needless to say, using this quickly gets tiring.
+In a similar vein, the language could have coinductive constructors to deal with coinductive types like finite or infinite lists.\footnote{The interaction between such coinductive constructors and dependent types is however very subtle as they can break subject reduction! \url{https://github.com/coq/coq/issues/6768}.} At the moment, the only way to introduce this type is with { } Needless to say, using this quickly gets tiring.